Who we are

 ASSOCIATE INTEGRATIVE COUNSELLOR FOR ADULTS, COUPLE COUNSELLOR AND PERSONAL BODY AND MIND TRAINER

-I have worked with adults and couples from diverse backgrounds, addressing a wide range of issues including anxiety, phobias, OCD, depression, grief and loss, and relationship difficulties.
-Over the years, I have helped many clients by drawing on a variety of therapeutic approaches, including psychodynamic therapy, person-centred therapy, and CBT.
+He has worked with adults and couples from diverse backgrounds, addressing a wide range of issues including anxiety, phobias, OCD, depression, grief and loss, and relationship difficulties.
+Over the years, Peter has helped many clients by drawing on a variety of therapeutic approaches, including psychodynamic therapy, person-centred therapy, and CBT.

-In addition to counselling, I am also a qualified personal trainer, which gives me a deeper understanding of how physical activity, time spent outdoors, and a healthy lifestyle can positively influence both mental and physical well-being.
+In addition to counselling, Peter is also a qualified personal trainer, which gives him a deeper understanding of how physical activity, time spent outdoors, and a healthy lifestyle can positively influence both mental and physical well-being.

-At the heart of my practice is the belief that everyone deserves the chance to be heard and to express themselves freely in a safe, non-judgmental space.
-I see counselling as a powerful tool for personal growth, resilience, and the enrichment of both individual lives and relationships.
+At the heart of Peter’s practice is the belief that everyone deserves the chance to be heard and to express themselves freely in a safe, non-judgmental space.
+Peter sees counselling as a powerful tool for personal growth, resilience, and the enrichment of both individual lives and relationships.

 Meet the Team